 The Residential Infill Strategy is a process the City of Winnipeg is undertaking right now that will come up with a policy framework for residential infill development in Winnipeg, including design guidelines.
-It is separate from the discussion of establishing a Planning Commission, which could also affect infill development.

 Dec.
 5, 2016: Winnipeg City Council’s Property & Development Committee directs the Winnipeg Public Service to prepare a work plan for Residential Infill Strategy.
 This would include stakeholder consultation & deliverables and could be prepared in conjunction with the Our Winnipeg review (Our Winnipeg is the City’s Master Plan).
 Objectives of this Strategy were: